MBB-team/VBA-toolbox/_wiki/VBA-model-inversion-in-4-steps.md

 options.priors = priors ;
 ```

-> In any bayesian data analysis, setting the priors is a subtle issue.
-The issue is twofold.
-From a classical perspective, priors induce a systematic bias in parameter estimation.
-More importantly, priors partly determine the model evidence, which is used in bayesian model comparison.
+In any bayesian data analysis, setting the priors is a subtle issue.
+From a classical perspective, priors induce a systematic bias in parameter estimation (but remember the "[bias-variance trade-off](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff)" of machine learning).
+More importantly, when data is of insufficient quantity and/or quality, priors partly influence bayesian model comparison, which is based upon the [marginal likelihood](https://en.wikipedia.org/wiki/Marginal_likelihood).
 At this point, suffices to say that VBA enables so-called ["empirical Bayes"](https://en.wikipedia.org/wiki/Empirical_Bayes_method) approaches, in which the priors are estimated from the data.
 This is explained on [this page]({{ site.baseurl }}/wiki/VBA-MFX)...

 # Step 4 : Inverting the model